richipal09/devrel-labs/agentic_rag/README.md

 file: <pdf-file>
 ```

-Uploads and processes a PDF file, storing its contents in the vector database.
+This endpoint uploads and processes a PDF file, storing its contents in the vector database.

 ### Query